Electricity and Power

 Trouble viewing the video?
 Watch it directly on YouTube or Vimeo.

-So you see that electricity is actually electrons “jumping” from one atom to another in order to get to a positive source.
+So you see that electricity is electrons "jumping" from one atom to another to get to a positive source.